amikos-tech/chroma-cookbook/docs/strategies/multi-tenancy/naive-multi-tenancy.md

-# Multi-tenancy Strategies
+# Naive Multi-tenancy Strategies

 !!! note "Single-note Chroma"

     The below strategies are applicable to single-node Chroma only.
 The strategies require your app to act as both PEP (Policy Enforcement Point) and PDP (Policy Decision Point) for authorization.
+This is a naive approach to multi-tenancy and is probably not suited for production environments, however it is a good and simple way to get started with multi-tenancy in Chroma.

 !!! warn "Authorization"